idealius/covid-sandbox/readme.md

 Consider adding checkbox to switch x-axis styles

 ### Limitations
+Some of the Label positions and when they update could be better.

 No hospitalization data.

 Graphs are not displayed well on mobile platforms in general because the screen width & height of phones.